jgmortim/kheel/README.md

 1. The following software was used in the creation of this project:
    1. [RealWorld Cursor Editor](http://www.rw-designer.com/cursor-maker) versions 2013.1 and 2023.1 which are licensed
-  under the [RealWorld Cursor Editor license](http://www.rw-designer.com/cursor-license) and is free for both personal and commercial use.
+  under the [RealWorld Cursor Editor license](http://www.rw-designer.com/cursor-license) and are free for both personal and commercial use.
    2. [RealWorld Paint](http://www.rw-designer.com/image-editor) version 2013.1 which is licensed under the [RealWorld Paint license](http://www.rw-designer.com/paint-donate) and is free for both personal and commercial use.